In this post

 TranslatePress also gives you a choice of writing your translations manually or integrating the site with popular automatic translation APIs (works with Google Translate and DeepL).

-The important detail about this automatic translation module is that it lets you adjust all those automatic translations later on, too.
+The important detail about TranslatePress’ automatic translation feature is that it lets you manually adjust all those automatic translations later on, too.
 That way, you’re not stuck with some odd-sounding sentences.

-The language switcher box itself is also quite neat, giving you multiple options to choose from, such as having a floating box with the language switcher that’s always visible or using a classic menu link.
+The language switcher box itself is also quite neat, giving you multiple options, such as a floating box with the language switcher that’s always visible or a classic menu link.

 Lastly, you retain complete control over your translations since everything is kept in your site’s local database.